benbalter/schedule-discussion-posts-action/README.md

           discussion_token: ${{ secrets.DISCUSSION_TOKEN }}
 ```

+This will run approximately on the top of the hour, every hour to check for posts to pubish.
+You can use tools like `crontab.guru` to adjust the schedule to your liking.

 ## Step 2: Add a Personal Access Token to the repository secrets

 For the Action to work, the intended author will need to create a Personal